pds01/SampleApp/README.md

 - Update the templates SSH key element ""KeyName": "Phil AWS"" with a key thats alreay in your account
 - Create a stack on Cloudformation using template_part_1.json
 - Update the stack on Cloudformation using template_part_2.json
+- The template outputs the DNS name of the loadbalancer that can be used to view the application

 # Updating Sample App Code
 - Updated code will need to commied to a GIT repo